-The injury risk for welders is higher than average, so it’s important to be aware of what injuries are possible and when to consult a workers comp attorney NY turns to for help if you work in an industry that uses welding.
-Welding injuries can range from a minor burn, to severe and long term damage.
-If you’ve suffered a work-related welding injury, the team at Polsky, Shouldice & Rosen may be able to help.
+The injury risk for welders is higher than average, so it’s important to be aware of what injuries are possible and when to consult a workers comp attorney New York residents turn to at Polsky, Shouldice & Rosen, P.C. for help.
+Welding injuries can range from a minor burn to severe and long-term damage.
+If you’ve suffered a work-related welding injury, our team may be able to help.

 Welding Injuries Are Common at the Workplace

 Welding injuries should be taken seriously because they are all too common, and can even lead to death.
 The Occupational Safety Health Administration (OSHA) reports that four out of every thousand welders die due to welding related injury.